attack68/rateslib/docs/source/z_quantlib.rst

   ============= ============= ============= ==============

-Given that the term structure that have been created by both libraries, the next step is to value an interest rate swap.
-Starting with QuantLib:
+Given that the term structure that have been created by both libraries, the next step is to value an *IRS*.
+Starting with *QuantLib*:

 .. code-block:: python